rivantsov/ngraphql/ReadMe.md

 * Implements Official 2018 Specification.
 * GraphQL model is defined using plain c# (POCO) classes decorated with some attributes.
 Contrast to other .NET GraphQL solutions, *NGraphQL*-based APIs look and feel like real .NET artifacts - strongly typed, compact and readable.
 * Server and client components.
 ASP.NET Core -based HTTP server implementation following the standard "serving over HTTP" rules
-* light-weight but capable GraphQL Client - supports both dynamic-type objects for return data, or strongly-typed objects by directly using the GraphQL c# classes from the model.
+* Light-weight but capable GraphQL Client - supports both dynamic-type objects for return data, or strongly-typed objects by directly using the GraphQL c# classes from the model.
 * Modular construction - separately coded modules define parts of the overall GraphQL API Schema; modules are registered with the GraphQL host server which implements the GraphQL API.
 * Parallel execution of Query requests
 * Sync and Async resolver methods